-Elon Musk turns 50: physicist, entrepreneur and ‘conqueror’ of space
+Elon Musk Turns 50: physicist, entrepreneur and ‘conqueror’ of space

-Elon Musk turns 50 and celebrates it with a single goal in mind: meet your goal to bring new crews to Mars.
+Elon Musk turns 50 and he celebrates with one goal in mind: to bring new crews to Mars.

-Musk’s life has been one of successes with the creation of companies that were quickly valued in millions of dollars.
+Musk’s life is full of successes with the creation of companies valued in millions of dollars.

-Here we present some data of one of the millionaires most famous and controversial in recent years.
+Here are some facts about one of the most successful millionaires in recent years.

+Also read: Innovation, entrepreneurship, and sustainability: the benefits of keeping them together

 Elon Musk turns 50

-Elon Musk is an entrepreneur and American businessman of South African origin, he was born on June 28, 1971 in Pretoria, South Africa.
+Elon Musk is an American entrepreneur and businessman of South African origin, born on June 28, 1971, in Pretoria, South Africa.

-He spent his early childhood with his brother Kimbal and his sister Tosca in his native country.
+He spent his early childhood with his brother Kimbal and his sister Tosca.

-After his parents’ divorce, Musk became interested in computers and he was a self-taught programmer.
+After his parents’ divorce, Musk became interested in computers and was a self-taught programmer.

-At 12 years sold its first software, a game he created called Blastar, which can be played online.
+At age 12 he sold his first software, a game I created called Blastar, which can be played online.

 Victim of bullying

-He picked up on things easily, and Maye, his mother, he considered his bright and precocious son.
+He picked up on things easily, and Maye, his mother, considered his son bright and precocious.

-“Looked like understand things faster than the other children, ”he said.
-Most disconcerting was that Elon seemed to fall into a trance at times.
+“He seemed to understand things faster than the other kids, ”she said.
+The most disconcerting thing was that Elon seemed to fall into a trance at times.

-People spoke to him, but nothing came to him when he had a distant look.
+People talked to him, but he didn’t get anything when he had a distant look.

-This happened so often that Elon’s parents and doctors they thought I could be deaf.
+This happened so often that Elon’s parents and doctors thought he might be deaf.

-Because of this, they performed a series of tests and decided to remove the adenoid glands, which can improve hearing in children.
+Because of this, they performed a series of tests and decided to remove his adenoid glands, which can improve hearing in children.

 A leader in neurodiversity

-But Elon’s condition did not change and recently, the famous businessman from Tesla Y Spacex He opened his Saturday Night Live monologue by explaining that he has Asperger’s Syndrome.
+But Elon’s condition didn’t change and recently, the famous Tesla and Spacex founder opened his Saturday Night Live monologue by explaining that he has Asperger’s Syndrome.

 “I know I’ve said or posted weird things, but it’s just the way my brain works.
-To anyone who has offended I simply want to say: I reinvented electric cars and I’m sending people to mars in a rocket”He said during the show.
+To anyone who has offended I simply want to say: I reinvented electric cars and I am sending people to Mars in a rocket, “He said during the show.

-You want to know more?: Elon Musk’s SpaceX has a green light to go into space

-Although he lived with his father for a while Errol musk after the divorce, she is not currently in a good relationship with him.

 A brilliant mind

-When he was 17, Musk dropped out of college and went to Canada, where his mother was born, where he got passports for his mother, brother and sister to join him.
+When he was 17, Musk dropped out of college and went to Canada, where his mother was born.

-Attended the Queen’s University and avoided compulsory military service in South Africa.
+I have attended Queen’s University and avoided mandatory military service in South Africa.

 Musk obtained Canadian citizenship in 1989 and later obtained US citizenship.

-In 1992 he left Canada to study subjects business and physics in the University of Pennsylvania.
+In 1992 he left Canada to study business and physics at the University of Pennsylvania.

-I graduated in Economy and stayed to pursue a second degree in physics.
+I have graduated in economics and stayed to pursue a second degree in physics.

-Then he went to Stanford University, in California, to do a doctorate in energy physics.
+Then he went to Stanford University, California, all to Ph.D. in energy physics.

-But he left Stanford two days later to be part of the rise of the Internet.
-He launched his first company, Zip2 Corporation in 1995.
+But he left Stanford within two days to be part of the Internet boom.
+I have launched his first company, Zip2 Corporation in 1995.

 Musk and his younger brother, Kimbal Musk, founded the company in Palo Alto, California, and ended up selling it to Compaq for $ 307 million in 1999.

-Musk used the money from that sale to found X.com, an online financial services platform that merged with Confinity in 2000 and later became PayPal, which he founded with Peter thiel.
+Musk invested the money to found X.com, an online financial services platform that merged with Confinity in 2000 and later became PayPal, which he founded with Peter thiel.

 Four successful companies

-Elon Musk is the person who has launched four companies valued in billions of dollars: PayPal, Tesla, SpaceX and Solar City.
+Elon Musk has launched four companies valued at billions of dollars: PayPal, Tesla, SpaceX, and Solar City.

 In July 2002, eBay offered $ 1.5 billion for PayPal.
-He and the rest of the board of directors accepted the deal.
+He and the board accepted the deal.

-Musk got a few $ 250 million from the sale to eBay, 180 million after taxes, enough to make what would become one of his most ambitious dreams.
+Musk made about $ 250 million from the PayPal sale: $ 180 million after taxes.
+Enough to make what would become one of his most ambitious dreams.

-After the PayPal sale, Musk moved to Los Angeles.
-He invested $ 100 million in SpaceX, $ 70 million in Tesla, and $ 10 million in SolarCity.
+After that, Musk moved to Los Angeles.
+I have invested $ 100 million in SpaceX, $ 70 million in Tesla, and $ 10 million in SolarCity.

 To the conquest of space

-Currently SpaceX uses reusable rockets that can take payloads into space and accurately land back on Earth, on its launch pads.
+SpaceX currently uses reusable rockets that can carry payloads into space and precisely land back on Earth, on their launch pads.

 In 2020 it became the first private company to successfully send a crew to the International Space Station.

-This year, NASA chose SpaceX, Elon Musk’s company, to transport four astronauts to the surface of the Moon.
+This year, NASA chose SpaceX to transport four astronauts to the surface of the Moon.

 View from the droneship of Falcon 9’s landing pic.twitter.com/vk9KP2vPhC